 - Conduct a thorough investigation into your crash to gather evidence

 - Work with a number of specialists to prove causation, and the extent of your injury

 - Build the best strong evidence-based case possible and pursue all avenues for compensation

 - Accurately value all the damages you sustained and negotiate for a fair settlement

-- Take your case before a jury if the insurance company does not treat you fairly
+- Take your case before a jury if the insurance provider does not treat you fairly

 At Catania & Catania, P.A., we understand how traumatic this time is.
 Hire the best team of motorcycle accident lawyers to work on your claims while you focus on your recovery.
 Our law firm works on a contingency fee basis, so you won’t pay unless we win for you.